 The City of Cambridge encourages property owners to find ways to activate their ground floor storefronts between tenants.
 Below are a few resources for activating your storefront:

 • No Longer Empty - New York City based No Longer Empty activates public engagement with contemporary art through curated, community-responsive exhibitions and education programs in unique spaces.

 • Spaceus - MIT startup Spaceus transforms vacant storefronts into collective and collaborative artist studios.

 • Cambridge Arts – This City agency is happy to connect property owners to local artists who are interested in temporary installations or pop-up projects in vacant spaces.
-If you are a Cambridge property owner that would like to learn more about this opportunity, contact Julie Barry, Director of Community Arts at email@example.com or 617/349-4638.
+If you are a Cambridge property owner that would like to learn more about this opportunity, contact Kirsten Swartz, Community Arts Administrator at email@example.com or 617/349-4385.

 • Isenberg Projects - Is a Boston-based experiential marketing and events company that has worked on a variety of temporary event spaces.

 As part of the Retail Strategy Plan, CDD worked with the consultant Larisa Ortiz Associates to conduct a vacant storefront best practices scan, with the goal of identifying strategies that will help the City address the ongoing challenges associated with storefronts that are vacant and not currently under lease negotiations.
 The consultant conducted a scan of best practices previously implemented in municipalities that can be implemented in the Commonwealth of Massachusetts.
 These best practices succeed in managing vacancies and mitigating the vacancies' impact on the local business community.

 Click here for the Storefront Vacancies Best Practices Report.

 Vacant Storefront Creative Design Contest